 Qualifications, Salary, and Benefits

 Applicants must have completed a residency in obstetrics and gynecology and be board-eligible by start of the fellowship.
 Candidates must be willing to relocate to either Lusaka, Zambia or Lilongwe, Malawi.
 Although international experience is preferred, it is not a requirement.
-Salary and benefits will be based on the UNC system for postgraduate residents and fellows.
-Additional overseas benefits include a moving stipend and evacuation insurance.
+Stipends will be based on NIH system for post-graduate resident and fellow physicians.

 To apply, interested individuals should submit a one-page statement of interest, updated curriculum vitae, and three letters of reference, including one from their residency program director.
 The statement of interest should address how the fellowship fits with the candidate’s academic interests and long-term career goals.
-Deadline for applications is September 27, 2013.
+Application deadline is September 26, 2014.